External Ids for MBD3 Gene

 GeneCards Summary for MBD3 Gene

 MBD3 (Methyl-CpG Binding Domain Protein 3) is a Protein Coding gene.
-Diseases associated with MBD3 include cutaneous lupus erythematosus and subacute cutaneous lupus erythematosus.
-Among its related pathways are RNA Polymerase I Promoter Opening and RNA Polymerase I Promoter Opening.
-GO annotations related to this gene include chromatin binding.
+Among its related pathways are RNA Polymerase I Promoter Opening and Development NOTCH1-mediated pathway for NF-KB activity modulation.
+GO annotations related to this gene include chromatin binding and RNA polymerase II core promoter proximal region sequence-specific DNA binding.
 An important paralog of this gene is MBD3L3.

 UniProtKB/Swiss-Prot for MBD3 Gene